Enjoy Mom Life is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission at no cost to you.

 - Organic Nipple Butter Breastfeeding Cream by Earth Mama

 Being a mom doesn’t mean you throw your sense of fashion out of the window.
 There are lots of fashionable clothes that allow easy access to the breast when your baby needs to feed.
 Breastfeeding clothes are available both in casual and professional wear.
-So, don’t worry, you won’t be stuck with a hideous piece of cloth.
+So don’t worry, you won’t be stuck in hideous “mom” clothes.

 Often, you will forget to buy breast pads before your baby comes.
 During the first few days, I’d wake up and find my tops and bedsheets soaking wet with breastmilk.
 I hated it because that meant an extra load of laundry.
 This is why nursing pads must be in your new mom survival kit.

 There are two options; disposable and washable nursing pads.
 I bought both of them and here is why.
-Initially, you will probably be leaking a lot, and that’s when I used my disposable ones.
-Once your body regulates itself, and the leaking has reduced, you can then use the washable ones.
+Initially, you will probably be leaking a lot, and that’s when I used the disposable ones.
+Once your body regulates itself and the leaking has decreased, you can switch to the washable ones.

 I tried several brands of both disposable and washable nursing pads, and I never seemed to get that perfect one.
 You know, the one that stays put in the bra and doesn’t soak entirely.